 Step 3.
 Turn jets (pump) on and run jets for 5-10 minutes.
 Foaming will occur which is what you want.

 Step 4.
 Turn the jets off and drain the bath.
 Rinse the bath surfaces with water after it is drained.

 Step 5.
 Check and clean the spa intake filter for hair and debris.

 Step 6.
 Apply diluted XO2® SpaKling onto the bath and surrounding surfaces via spray or squirt bottle.
 Wipe off with a clean cloth.

 Step 7.
-Polish the bath with clean, dry cloth for a sparkling shine.
+Polish the bath with a clean, dry cloth for a sparkling shine.
 Apply XO2® SpaKling Water Resistant Hygiene Seal.

-If your spa bath hasn’t had a clean for a while, XO2® recommends the initial first time flush treatment.
+If your spa bath hasn’t had a clean for a while, XO2® recommends the initial first-time flush treatment.
 For the initial clean and treatment, follow steps 1-4 above and then repeat the process again all the way from 1-7.
 Increase the chemical amount to 100mL and the treatment time to 15-20 minutes.

 Handy hint: Applying the XO2® SpaKling Water Resistant Hygiene Seal ensures your guests know the spa has been cleaned since it has last been used and can confidently relax and enjoy the spa.